Warehouse configuration overview

 Dynamics 365 for Finance and Operations is now being licensed as Dynamics 365 Finance and Dynamics 365 Supply Chain Management.
 For more information about these licensing changes, see Dynamics 365 Licensing Update.

 This article explains how to configure a warehouse.
 It includes information about how to enable a warehouse layout and warehouse processes.

-The Warehouse management system in Microsoft Dynamics 365 for Finance and Operations gives you flexible ways to define your warehouse layout to meet changing needs, so that you can achieve optimal warehouse efficiency.
+The Warehouse management system in Supply Chain Management gives you flexible ways to define your warehouse layout to meet changing needs, so that you can achieve optimal warehouse efficiency.

 - You can establish high-priority and low-priority storages areas for optimum placement of goods.

 - You can divide your warehouse into zones to accommodate various storage needs, such as temperature requirements, or various turnover rates for items.

 - You can specify warehouse locations on any level (for example, site, warehouse, aisle, rack, shelf, and bin position).

 - You can group locations by using physical capacity constraint settings.